 The SEG is one payment and is just for the electricity you export to the grid.

-SEG payments will be based on the measured amount of electricity exported to the grid.
+SEG payments are based on the measured amount of electricity exported to the grid.
 FIT payments were ‘deemed’ or estimated to be 50% of the total electricity generated.

 The payment rates for the FIT were set by Ofgem and the government and were the same regardless of which supplier paid you.
-SEG tariff rates will be set by the companies which offer them.
+SEG tariff rates are set by the companies which offer them.

 The FIT was paid for by a levy on all customers’ energy bills.
 The SEG is paid by energy companies who buy the power.

-The FIT rates were very generous when the scheme first launched so it’s unlikely that you will earn as much from a SEG tariff compared with your feed-in tariff, although it’s difficult to say while there are so few SEG tariffs available.
+The FIT rates were very generous when the scheme first launched so it’s unlikely that you will earn as much from switching to a SEG tariff compared with your feed-in tariff.

 SEG tariffs will pay you only for the exact amount of electricity you export, whereas feed-in tariffs estimated your export at 50% of what your system generated – meaning that if you used more than 50% of your electricity then you’d be even better off.